Ankit-Dubey123/Huffman/README.md

 **Live-** [Huffman_incodedecode](https://huffmanincdecode.netlify.app/)

-1 **Based on Huffman Coding, a lossless, bottom-up compression algorithm.**
+1 **Based on Huffman Coding, a lossless, bottom-up compression algorithm**.
-2 **Supports two functions Encode and Decode, can compress and decompress any text files.**
+2 **Supports two functions Encode and Decode, can compress and decompress any text files**.